httpdss/struct/README.md

 ## ✨ Features

 - **YAML Configuration**: Define your project structure in a simple YAML file.
 - **Template Variables**: Use placeholders in your configuration and replace them with actual values at runtime.
+Also supports custom Jinja2 filters and interactive mode to fill in the variables.
 - **Custom File Permissions**: Set custom permissions for your files directly from the YAML configuration.
 - **Remote Content Fetching**: Include content from remote files by specifying their URLs.
 - **File Handling Strategies**: Choose from multiple strategies (overwrite, skip, append, rename, backup) to manage existing files.